mkacki98/yt-summariser/README.md

 ### Google API

+0. Add `secrets` folder to `bot`.
+This is where Google API authentication will be stored.

 1. You need to create an account at Google Developers.
 2. Go to `Google Cloud` > `Console`.
     * create a new project (top of the page)